 While most black metal bands weren’t political, satanic or racist in any way, the few that were really disrupted Norway through terrorist acts that will forever be associated with the genre.

 Why people choose to desecrate historical buildings to prove a point and garner support is something I’ll never understand.
-I know that religion can be controversial and harm people, but I don’t think burning down historical structures is the best way to fight religion.
+I know that religion can be controversial and harm people, but I don’t think burning down historic structures is the best way to fight religion.

 Stave Churches in Norway

-A stave church is a medieval wooden Christian church and those remaining were built in 1150-1350.
+A stave church is a medieval wooden Christian church and those remaining were built-in 1150-1350.
 According to records, Norway was home to many stave churches, possibly as many as 1000.
 Today, only 28 churches remain scattered throughout the country and most are only accessible by car.
 One of the largest stave churches is in Heddal in northern Norway and legend says it was built in only three days.

 Most stave churches didn’t survive the attacks and local villagers would remove salvageable pieces of wood from what remained and use them on their farms.